aslak3/cpu/README.md

 * 16 bit opcodes
 * Byte and word size memory accesses, with signed/unsigned extension on byte reads
   - Bus error signal on unaligned word transfers
-* Some opcodes (like LOADI, JUMPs, BRANCHes, ALUMI, CALLs) have one following operand
+* Some opcodes (like LOADI, JUMPs, BRANCHes, ALUMI, CALLs) have one following immediate value/address
 * 8 x 16 bit general purpose registers
 * 16 bit Program Counter
-* Load an immediate 16 bit quantity in the following address
+* Load an immediate 16 bit quantity at the following address
-* Load and store instructions operate either through a register or an immediate address
+* Load and store instructions operate either through a register, an immediate address or a register with an immediate displacement
-  - With optional immediate displacement
 * Clear instruction
 * Simple status bits: zero, negative, carry
 * ALU operations including